natebarksdale/natebarksdale.github.io/src/content/blog/2008-12-12-a-xerox-on-the-face-of-eternity.md

 description: A reflection on the stories surrounding iconic structures like the Taj Mahal and their designers, alongside a contemporary debate about architectural copyright.
 emoji: 🕌
 tags:
+  - 🏛️ Architecture
-  - 🏰 monuments
+  - ⚖️ Law
-  - 📜 architecture
+  - 🌍 Culture
-  - 🇮🇳 India
+  - ⚖️ Ethics
 haiku: |
   Crafted in marble,
   Beauty bound by tales of fate,